 Physical Risks and Extreme Weather Events

 Extreme climate conditions can significantly impact index returns, particularly for sectors sensitive to weather patterns and air quality.
 Climate-sensitive firms may employ different corporate investment strategies depending on their exposure to heterogeneous extreme climate events.
 Physical risks refer to the direct effects of climate change, such as sea level rise, which can threaten buildings in coastal areas and impact investments like real estate.
+These physical risks are primarily driven by the accumulation of greenhouse gases in the atmosphere, which cause global warming and intensify climate change.

 Impact on Sectors: Certain sectors are more vulnerable to physical risks than others.
 For instance, agriculture can be severely affected by droughts, floods, and changing growing conditions.
 Real estate investments in coastal areas face the threat of rising sea levels and increased flooding.
 Energy companies might experience disruptions from extreme weather events that damage infrastructure and disrupt operations.
+Global warming is increasing the frequency and severity of extreme weather events, further heightening risks for these sectors.

 Supply Chain Disruptions: Extreme weather events can disrupt supply chains, leading to delays, increased costs, and reduced product availability.
 For example, a hurricane can damage manufacturing facilities, halt production, and delay the delivery of goods.
 These disruptions can impact the profitability and market value of affected companies, subsequently affecting their stock prices and the performance of investment portfolios.